msiebuhr/slint/README.md

 Linters
 -------

- * `trailing-whitespace`: Verifies that files doesn't have lines ending with whitespace-characters.
+ * `trailing-spaces`: Verifies that files doesn't have lines ending with whitespace-characters.
  * `jshint`:
    * Configuration is an ordinary jshint-configuration.